CloudLabsAI-Azure/M365-Copilot/labguide/lab1.md

 With a deep understanding of user context, Copilot doesn't just observe; it takes action:

 - **Search and Retrieval:** Leveraging powerful search capabilities to identify valuable data and content sources for assistance.
-- **Natural Phrasing with Large Language Models:** Harnessing Large Language Models (LLMs) to craft naturally-phrased recommendations aligned with the user's unique situation.
+- **Natural Phrasing with Large Language Models:** Harnessing Large Language Models (LLMs) to craft naturally phrased recommendations aligned with the user's unique situation.
 - **Refining Recommendations:** Focusing on quality over quantity, Copilot evaluates and refines suggestions to ensure contextually relevant and specific results.

 ## Features and Transformations by Copilot